fantaevroman/glaaby/README.md

 8. Parallel executions...

 7. Performance
-Magic written in kotlin so you should expect the best speed.
+Glaaby written in kotlin so you should expect the best speed.
 You can run tasks in parallel!
 Finally you can use all your CPU cores at your scripts :)